Sakshikirola/News./README.md

 2. The user can search for any keyword (like “technology”, “sports”, etc.).
 3. JavaScript dynamically fetches and displays articles from the `everything` endpoint.
 4. Clicking any article opens the full news story in a new browser tab.
+ > ⚠️ Note: NewsAPI doesn’t allow requests directly from browser on free plans.
+> The live demo (GitHub Pages) won’t show news data, but the code works perfectly when run locally.